U.S. Citizen Services

 The United States government has no higher responsibility than to serve and protect its citizens, including those who live or are traveling abroad.
 To this end, the American Citizen Services Unit in Costa Rica provides prompt, courteous, and efficient services to United States Citizens and other clients, consistent with U.S. laws and regulations.

-American citizens can apply for U.S. passports, document their foreign-born children who qualify as U.S. citizens, have documents to be used in the U.S. notarized, and request help in an emergency.
+American citizens can apply for U.S. passports, document their foreign-born children who qualify as U.S. citizens, notarize documents for execution in the U.S., inquire about social security and other federal benefits, and request help in an emergency.

 For more information on our services, please explore the links to your left.
-If you cannot find the information you are looking for, you may also send an e-mail to email@example.com.
+If you cannot find the information you are looking for, you may also send an e-mail inquiry to email@example.com or call +506-2519-2000 during business hours.

 If you are reporting an emergency concerning a U.S. citizen in Costa Rica, please see our emergency contact information.